tardate/LittleArduinoProjects/playground/Popcorn/README.md

 # Popcorn

-How to make apiezo buzzer even more annoying?
+How to make a piezo buzzer even more annoying?
 Make it play popcorn!

 Here's a quick video of the circuit in action: